 District 4 Councilmember Zapien

-Moses Zapien was elected in 2012 to represent the 4th District of the City of Stockton, comprising the neighborhoods of Brookside, University of the Pacific, Miracle Mile, American Legion Park, Boors Park, and areas of Country Club and the Port of Stockton.
+Moses Zapien was elected in 2012 to represent the 4th District of the City of Stockton, comprising the neighborhoods of Brookside, University of the Pacific, Miracle Mile, American Legion Park, Boors Park, Wilson Way, and areas of Country Club and the Port of Stockton.

 Moses is dedicated to serving the residents of Stockton.
 During his term, his focus will be on improving public safety, promoting economic development to facilitate job creation, and ensuring fiscal responsibility and accountability.

 Community Office Hours & Meetings

 Councilmember Zapien maintains monthly office hours for the public, and he will hold periodic "Council On Your Corner" meetings throughout his district.
 Members of the community are welcome and encouraged to drop-in for individual, one-on-one discussions with Councilmember Zapien:

 City Hall, 425 N. El Dorado Street, 2nd floor, room 200A